 Why do some Pentecostals leave their churches to attend non-Pentecostal churches?
 Why do some Pentecostals leave Christianity altogether?
 Keep reading to learn the answers to these questions and others.

-Also see Do Pentecostals Drink Alcohol? to learn more.
+Also, see Do Pentecostals Drink Alcohol? to learn more.

 The largest Pentecostal denominations — i.e., those that embrace Pentecostal theology — are the Assemblies of God and the Church of God (Cleveland, Tennessee).
-Some individual churches may include the word Pentecostal in their title to inform people of what they believe.
+In addition, some churches may include the word Pentecostal in their title to inform people of their beliefs.

 Also, some Christians who embrace Pentecostal theology may attend churches that are non-denominational or that being to a denomination that permits, but doesn’t embrace, Pentecostal theology.
-(Also see Pentecostal vs Evangelical: What’s the Difference?)
+(Also see Pentecostal vs. Evangelical: What’s the Difference?)